-If Your Partner Criticizes You About These 4 Things, It's Time To Break Up With Them
+If Your Partner Criticizes You About These 4 Things, It Might Be A Red Flag

-Here are four things that your partner should never criticize you on.
-And if they do, you should probably dump them ASAP:
+Here are four big things your partner should never criticize you on.

 1. Your Appearance

 "Any criticism that has to do with body image is generally a touchy area," says Masini.
 "For instance, height, freckles, big breasts, small breasts, big rear end, small rear end, waist size, hair, nose, skin tone — these are all areas that people tend to concern themselves with about their own bodies, and they worry about how they may appear to others."

 Masini explains that partners want to feel like they’re attractive to each other, so criticizing their appearance can have a negative effect on the relationship as a whole.

 2. Your Family